CIMIL/MUSEPA/README.md

 ##### _4.3.1 Creation of the resource_

-To create a subscription in cMinor, you have to issue a request like the following:
+To create a subscription in MUSEPA, you have to issue a request like the following:

 ```
 COAP POST